Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Select Home Warranty $44 to $48 $60 to $75

-The average homeowner pays between $350 and $900 per year in premiums plus the per-visit service fee.
-For a deeper breakdown, see our home warranty cost guide for 2026.
+The average homeowner pays between $540 and $1,020 per year in premiums plus the per-visit service fee, with NerdWallet's 2026 data pegging the national average at roughly $876 annually ($73/month).
+For a deeper breakdown, see our 2026 home warranty cost guide and total cost analysis.

 Who Do You Pay?

 In 2026, most home warranty companies bill the service fee through the warranty company itself when you file your claim, rather than collecting it directly from the technician at the door.
 The contractor is dispatched through the provider's network, and the fee is charged to the card on file or added to your account.
+A few providers, notably Choice Home Warranty, still direct homeowners to pay the trade call fee directly to the technician at the time of service.
 Always confirm your provider's exact payment process at signup, since this is spelled out in your contract.
+See our guide on home warranty contractor networks for more on how dispatch works.

 Watch Out for Pre-Payment Schemes

 If a home warranty company demands cash payment before a technician is even scheduled, that's a red flag.
-Legitimate providers either bill at the time of claim filing or after the diagnostic visit is complete.
+Legitimate providers either bill at the time of claim filing, at the door when the tech arrives, or after the diagnostic visit is complete.

 Do You Pay the Service Fee on Denied Claims?